MLH-Fellowship/react-native-website/docs/button.md

 ### <div class="label required basic">Required</div>`onPress`

 Handler to be called when the user taps the button.
+The first function argument is an event in form of [PressEvent](pressevent).

 | Type                                  |
 | ------------------------------------- |